ValuJet Flight 592: Accident

 On the afternoon of May 11, 1996, Flight 592 left Gate G2 in Miami after a delay of one hour and four minutes because of electrical problems.
 There were 110 people on board: 105 passengers, mainly from Florida and Georgia, and a crew of two pilots and three flight attendants.
 At 2:04 p.m.
 EDT, the DC-9 departed from Runway 9L (now Runway 8R) and began a normal climb.

 At 2:10 p.m., the passengers began to smell smoke.
 At the same time, the pilots heard a loud bang in their headsets and noticed that the plane was losing electrical power.
 The sag in electrical power and the banging sound were eventually determined to be the result of an explosion of a tire in the cargo hold.
 Seconds later, a flight attendant entered the cockpit and informed the flight crew of a fire in the passenger cabin.
 Passengers' shouts of "fire, fire, fire" were recorded on the cockpit voice recorder (CVR) when the cockpit door was opened.
-Although ValuJet's flight-attendant training manual stated that the cockpit door should not be opened when smoke or other harmful gases might be present in the cabin, the intercom was not functional and there was no other way to alert the pilots.
+ValuJet's flight-attendant training manual stated that the cockpit door should normally not be opened when smoke or other harmful gases might be present in the cabin.
+However, by this time the intercom was no longer functional and there was no other way to alert the pilots.
 The flight data recorder (FDR) indicated a progressive failure of the DC-9's electrical and flight control systems resulting from the spreading fire.

 Kubeck and Hazen immediately asked air traffic control to return to Miami and were given instructions for a return to the airport.
 One minute later, Hazen requested the nearest available airport.
 Kubeck began to turn the plane left in preparation for the return to Miami.

 Flight 592 disappeared from radar when it crashed at 2:13:42 p.m., about ten minutes after takeoff.